codebytere/git-fns/README.md

 In order for you to effectively make use of this repository, you'll need to clone down its contents and ensure that they are in your `PATH`.

-**N.B:** I keep this in my home directory, but you can put in anywhere so long as it's added to your `PATH` accordingly.
+**Nota Bene:** I keep this in my home directory, but you can put in anywhere so long as it's added to your `PATH` accordingly.

 ```sh